Katy Perry Debuts New Look, Calls It ‘Blueberry Crush’

 Katy Perry has debuted a new ‘do—and she is crushing it.
-Fresh on the heels of the American Idol finale, the “Roar” singer and her colorist cooked up a bold new look ahead of her Witness world tour.
+Fresh on the heels of the American Idol finale, the “Roar” singer and her colorist cooked up a bold new look ahead of her “Witness” world tour.

 Katy’s longtime colorist, Rick Henry of Nine Zero One Salon in Los Angeles, posted a pic of the star’s new color to Instagram.
-Perry, whose America Idol style included everything from a platinum blonde pixie to a Snow White wig, has now colored her hair a vibrant violet color.
+Perry, whose American Idol style included everything from a platinum blonde pixie to a Snow White wig, has now colored her hair a vibrant violet color.
 The snap was tagged in Cologne, Germany, which happens to be her first show stop on the European leg of her tour.

 “First show of the European Leg…. introducing Blueberry Crush,” Rick Henry captioned a pic of Katy’s new hair.